 August 2, 1945

 —Early today, Paul Tibbets, pilot of the lead plane, the Enola Gay (named after his mom) on the first mission, reported to Gen. Curtis LeMay’s Air Force headquartters on Guam.
 LeMay told him the “primary” was still Hiroshima.
-Bombardier Thomas Ferebee pointed on a map what the aiming point for the bomb would be—a distinctive T-shaped bride in the center of the city, not the local army base.
+Bombardier Thomas Ferebee pointed on a map what the aiming point for the bomb would be—a distinctive T-shaped bridge in the center of the city, not the local army base.
 “It’s the most perfect aiming I’ve seen in the whole damned war,” Tibbets said.
 But the main idea was to set the bomb off over the center of the city, which rests in kind of a bowl, so that the surrounding hills would supply a “focusing effect” that would lead to added destruction and loss of life in city mainly filled by women and children.

 —By 3 p.m., top secret orders were being circulated for Special Bombing Mission #13, now set for August 6, when the weather would clear.
 The first alternate to Hiroshima was Kokura.
 The second, Nagasaki.
 The order called for only “visual bombing,” not radar, so the weather had to be okay.
 Six planes would take part.
 Two would escort the Enola Gay, one would take photos, the other would be a kind of mobile lab, dropping canisters to send back scientific information.